-Purpose of Packet
+Purpose

-The schedules contained in this packet must be completed and made part of the Corporation Business Tax return (Form CBT-100, CBT-100U, CBT-100S, BFC-1, or BFC-1-F) filed by any corporation seeking to treat income, expenses, or assets as nonoperational pursuant to N.J.S.A.
+Schedule O must be completed and included with the Corporation Business Tax return (Form CBT-100, CBT-100U, CBT-100S, or BFC-1) filed by any corporation seeking to treat income, expenses, or assets as nonoperational pursuant to N.J.S.A.
 54:10A-6.1 and not subject to apportionment using the business allocation factor.